GenericMasterFunctions

 GenericMasterFunctions::VerifyPropertiesToFile

-Compare/Verify all of the value properties of a test object with a file.
+Compare/Verify all of the value properties of a test object with a benchmark file.
 The benchmark file is expected to be stored in the active "Bench" directory.
 If you specify a relative path, the path will be relative to the project directory.
 The directory for a full or relative path must already exist.

 GenericMasterFunctions::VerifyProperty